ycas/ycas.github.io/ycas/content/post/SpecialEvent2.md

 title: Radio Telescope
 weight: 100
 ---
-COMING THIS SPRING 2023 TO THE YCAS OBSERVATORY A 4.5 METER RADIO TELESCOPE
+COMING THIS SUMMER 2023 TO THE YCAS OBSERVATORY A 4.5 METER RADIO TELESCOPE

 This next year is going to be exciting for YCAS as we unveil our 4.5 meter radio telescope.
 It has been a five year project in the making collaborating with with the York County Parks, York College of Pennsylvania and the York County Astronomical Society (YCAS).